buildkite/docs/pages/agent/v3/cli_annotate.md

 Annotations are ordered by priority (highest to lowest) and then by most recently created.
 Priority can be set with the `--priority` option when creating the annotation with `buildkite-agent annotate`.
 Priority ranges from `1` to `10`, with `10` being the highest priority and `1` being the lowest.
 If priority is not set, the default priority is `3`.
 If two annotations have the same priority, the one created most recently will be displayed first.

-This is an example pipeline showcasing using priority to order annotations:
+This is an example pipeline that showcases how to use priority to order annotations:

 ```yaml
 steps: